How to Apply to the Finance Justice Fund

 Terms

-Grant Terms: CDFIs approved for Finance Justice Fund loans are eligible to receive a grant.
-Being eligible for a grant is not a guarantee that a CDFI will receive a grant.
-Grant amounts for eligible CDFIs will vary and depend on the amount of grant funds available to disburse.
-If awarded, each grant will typically range from $125,000 to $250,000.
+Grant Terms: OFN members approved for loans are eligible to receive a grant under the Finance Justice Fund.
+Being eligible for a grant is not a guarantee that a member will receive a grant.
+Grant amounts for eligible members will vary and depend on the amount of grant funds available.
+Grants typically range from $125,000 to $250,000.

-Grant proceeds can be used for operations, loan capital, loan loss reserves, capacity building, or other purposes that support the objectives of the Finance Justice Fund.
+Grant proceeds can be used for operations, loan capital, subsidies, loan loss reserves, capacity building, or other purposes that support the objectives of the Finance Justice Fund.

 How to Apply